ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ## Skip PROBE_RTT due to app-limited sending

-1. Start a steady flow in PROBE_BW.
+1. Wait until the connection transitions to PROBE_BW.
 2. Pause the application from sending data for a period, making the connection idle or application-limited, causing `C.inflight` to drop to 0.
 3. Ensure the `ProbeRTTInterval` (5 seconds) expires during this idle/app-